sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

                "Complexes of not i-connected graphs," Topology 38 (1999), 271-299

 ..
+[BPPSST2017] Banik, Pandey, Peyrin, Sasaki, Sim, and Todo,
+                GIFT : A Small Present Towards Reaching the Limit of Lightweight Encryption. *Cryptographic Hardware and Embedded Systems - CHES 2017*, 2017.

+..
 [BBS1982] \L. Blum, M. Blum, and M. Shub.
 Comparison of Two
              Pseudo-Random Number Generators. *Advances in Cryptology:
              Proceedings of Crypto '82*, pp.61--78, 1982.